Miss Tibet

 Miss Tibet is an annual beauty pageant held in McLeod Ganj, India.
 It is produced by Lobsang Wangyal Productions.

 History

 The first-ever Miss Tibet Pageant was produced by Lobsang Wangyal in October 2002.
 The pageant was criticized as "aping western culture" and "un-Tibetan".
 The pageant has continued yearly since then.

 In 2017 director Lobsang Wangyal announced that he would not continue organising the Pageant, and it could be sold to someone who would carry on its ideals.

 In 2002, four Tibetan girls participated in the competition.
 Four editions of the Pageant's 15-year history — 2003, 2005, 2013, and 2014 — had only one participant.
 In 2006, the swimsuit competition was opened to the public.

 The Miss Tibet Pageant 2012 was cancelled in response to increased tensions in Tibet and in support of the protests there.

 The Dalai Lama considers the pageant unimportant, but it is still held due to popular demand.

 Many winners and one contestant have participated in international pageants.

-Miss Tibet 2019

-There is no Miss Tibet Pageant for 2019, as there were no applicants.